Herren/RGEpp/README.md

 ## Installation

+On a UNIX system you first need to install boost, which is best done via the systems package manager.
-On a UNIX system, clone the git repository to a local directory on your system by typing
+Then clone the git repository to a local directory on your system by typing

 ```
     git clone https://github.com/Herren/RGEpp.git
 ```

-In addition to that, you also need the Eigen3 and ODEint libraries to be installed on your system.
+In addition to that, you also need the Eigen3 and up-to-date ODEint libraries to be installed on your system.
 You can obtain them via

 ```
     git clone https://github.com/boostorg/odeint.git